jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-examples-transfer.rst

 .. literalinclude:: example_code/s3/TransferManager.php
    :lines: 50-54
    :language: php

 .. literalinclude:: example_code/s3/TransferManager.php
    :lines: 58-64
    :language: php
    :dedent: 4

-The promise will be rejected if any of the files fail to transfer.
+If any of the files fail to transfer, the promise is rejected.
 You can handle the failed transfer asynchronously using the ``otherwise`` method of the promise.
 The ``otherwise`` function accepts a callback to invoke when an error occurs.
-The callback accepts the ``$reason`` for the rejection, which will typically be an instance of ``Aws\Exception\AwsException`` (although a value of **any** type can be delivered to the callback).
+The callback accepts the ``$reason`` for the rejection, which is typically an instance of ``Aws\Exception\AwsException`` (although a value of **any** type can be delivered to the callback).

 .. code-block:: php